eriklarsen4/ggplot-scripts/Bioinformatics/Volcano-plot-tutorial.md

 ## Second volcano plot

-Let’s add a little more rich data
+Adding a little more specific data..

 ``` r
   ## Re-set the mapping columm